douglowe/cwl-tutorial-material-prototype/README.md

 Exercises:
 - Ask the students to get some information from each report generated for the different data files we've downloaded.
 This will involve them making simple changes to the yaml configuration file.

+## Lesson 3 (Developing Multi-Step Workflows)

+The Galaxy training material moves on to combining reports for multiple samples.
+This requires the use of the `MultipleInputFeatureRequirement` requirement - I think we are okay here with using it, with a brief explanation and saying that we will talk more about requirements in future lessons.

+Example 1 Files:
+- `rna_seq_workflow_lesson3a.cwl`
+- `workflow_input_lesson3a.yml`